Do people behave differently when they are in groups? Insights into group dynamics for facilitators

-This idea is very relevant in the context your facilitation because individuals operate within the ‘community’ of their employing organisation, team or community.
+This idea is very relevant in the context your facilitation because individuals operate within the ‘community’, or group dynamics, of their employing organisation, team or community.
 The receptiveness of the other delegates as a ‘community’ – even if just as a ‘pop up’ community for the duration of your event – to the differing creativity of individuals will influence how successfully innovative, useful, distinctive and commercial the outputs from your session will be.

 Create a virtuous circle of innovation